canonical/indico-operator/docs/explanation/charm-architecture.md

 ### Prometheus

-Prometheus is an open-source systems monitoring and alerting toolkit with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
-This charm is shipped with a Prometheus exporter, alerts and support for integrating with the [Prometheus Operator](https://charmhub.io/prometheus-k8s) to automatically scrape the targets.
+Prometheus is an open-source system monitoring and alerting toolkit with a dimensional data model, flexible query language, efficient time series database, and modern alerting approach.
+This charm is shipped with a Prometheus exporter, alerts, and support for integrating with the [Prometheus Operator](https://charmhub.io/prometheus-k8s) to automatically scrape the targets.

 ### Redis